 - Adaptive equipment and assistive devices

-If you require accommodation, we welcome you to contact the School at 416-978-2400 (press 2) or email email@example.com to make arrangements for this service.
+If you require accommodation, we welcome you to contact the School at 416-978-2400 or email firstname.lastname@example.org to make arrangements for this service.
 Although we cannot guarantee that we can provide all requested services or facilities, we will make every effort to meet your needs.
 Below are some recommendations and steps to follow to ensure that we can set up your accommodation in time for your first class:

 - Include the following information when you contact the School.

 - Current documentation (within the last year) of your disability from a recognized health professional.
 This will help us to assess your needs and determine the best strategies to support you.
 The documentation will confirm the disability and detail the impact of the disability on your academic performance.